How Much Does a Bathroom Remodel Cost in Westchester County, NY?

 Yonkers/White Plains/Greenburgh midrange

 These towns track the county averages most closely because they have the most competitive contractor base, a full mix of mid-range and upper-end housing stock, and permit fees that are closer to the New York State norm.
-If you live here and want a realistic number, the ranges in the tiers above work without modification.

-Timeline expectations
+Timeline Expectations

 Construction timeline is one thing.
-Total timeline — from “I want to start” to “the bathroom is usable” — is another.
+Total timeline—from “I want to start” to “the bathroom is usable”—is another.
 Plan for both.

 Refresh timeline

-Permit review: 1–3 weeks (most Westchester towns).
-Material lead time: 2–6 weeks depending on vanity, tile, and fixtures.
+Permit review: 1–3 weeks (varies by town).
+Material lead time: 2–6 weeks.
 Construction: 2–3 weeks.
-Total start-to-finish: 6–10 weeks.
+Total start-to-finish: typically 6–10 weeks.

 Hall bath gut timeline

 Permit review: 2–5 weeks.
-Material lead time: 4–8 weeks (glass enclosures alone often run 6 weeks lead).
+Material lead time: 4–8 weeks (frameless glass enclosures alone often run 6 weeks lead).
 Construction: 6–10 weeks.
-Total: 12–20 weeks.
+Total: typically 12–20 weeks.
+(See permit speed in northern Westchester for town-by-town review timelines.)

 Primary bath timeline

 Design phase: 4–8 weeks (separate from construction).
 Permit review: 3–6 weeks.
 Material lead time: 8–16 weeks (custom vanities, natural stone, specialty tile).
 Construction: 10–16 weeks.
-Total: 6–10 months.
+Total: typically 6–10 months.

 What delays bathroom projects most

-Tile or stone arriving damaged and needing to be reordered (2–4 week delay), glass enclosures fabricated to an incorrect measurement (2–3 week delay), plumbing rough-in inspection failures (1–2 week delay to correct and re-inspect), and custom vanity delays (often 2–6 weeks beyond quoted lead time).
+Tile or stone arriving damaged and needing to be reordered (2–4 week delay), glass enclosures fabricated to incorrect measurements (2–3 week delay), plumbing rough-in inspection failures (1–2 week delay to correct and re-inspect), and custom vanity delays (often 2–6 weeks beyond quoted lead time).
 Build slack for these into your expectations.

-Permits and inspections
+Permits and Inspections

 Every Westchester bathroom gut needs permits.
 The exact stack depends on scope.